ishine/das/_sources/tutorials_gui/load.md

 Most of these parameters are also exposed via the command-line when starting the GUI.
 See [xb_cli] for details.
 ```

-For the purpose of this tutorial, open `fly_song.wav` and keep the defaults.
+For the purpose of this tutorial, keep the defaults and hit the `Load data` button.

-## Overview over the display and menus
+# Overview over the display and menus
 Audio data from all channels (gray), with one channel being selected (white), and the spectogram of the currently selected channel below.
+The example recording is single channel so only one white audio trace will be displayed.

-Move forward/backward along the time axis via the `A`/`D` keys and zoom in/out the time axis with the `W`/`S` keys (See Playback/).
+To navigate the view: Move forward/backward along the time axis via the `A`/`D` keys and zoom in/out the time axis with the `W`/`S` keys (See Playback/).
 The temporal resolution of the spectrogram can be increased at the expense of frequency resolution with the `R` and `T` keys.

+You can play back the waveform on display through your computer speakers by pressing `E`.

 :::{figure} xb_display-fig